Categories

 lastPath

-lastPathlastPath is derived from the path attribute, and doesn't need to be specified on object creation.
+lastPathlastPath is derived from the path attribute.
+It does not need to be specified on object creation.
 This attribute contains the title of the current category, and is represented by the last string in the path list.

 depth

-depthdepth is derived from the path attribute, and doesn't need to be specified on object creation.
+depthdepth is derived from the path attribute.
+It also does not need to be specified on object creation.

 Optional Attributes

-enDesc: An English language description of the category.heDesc: A Hebrew language description of the category.isPrimary: A boolean flag.
-WhenTrue, this category won't be nested within another, but will have its own page.
-An example of this is the Mishnah category, which you can see heresearchRoot: A string.
-When present, this category will be moved within the specified root category, in the context of search filters.
+enDesc: An English-language description of the categoryheDesc: A Hebrew-language description of the categoryisPrimary: A boolean flag, which, whenTrue, means that this category won't be nested within another, but will have its own page.
+For example, the Mishnah category, which you can see here, has its own page in the Sefaria Library because it is a primary category.searchRoot: A string, which, when present, means that this category will be moved within the specified root category, in the context of search filters.

 Example Category Objects